October 9th

 Amanda Yoder, Corning Incorporated

-Detecting defects early in the process leads to cost reduction and product capability in manufacturing.
-One key test that is used is strength testing of filters.
-Many modeling techniques have been used in the past but have required much time and many resources to complete.
+Detecting defects early in the process leads to cost reduction and product capability.
+One key metric that is used is strength testing of filters.
+Many techniques have been used in the past but have required much time and many resources to complete.
 In addition, there was an insufficient feedback loop to manufacturing where we run continuously for them to make quick decisions to fix the process.
-With the combination of tools including JMP, XGBoost modeling, SQL, JavaScript, and HTML, we have built a seamless process that provides this feedback to manufacturing quickly and accurately.
+With the combination of tools including JMP, XGBoost modeling, SQL, and many others, we have built a seamless process that provides this feedback to manufacturing.
 We used tabular data collected from high resolution images to build the model.
+Using JMP we were able to easily export the model in SQL, which links us to the web application that manufacturing sees today as a bar graph which updates automatically.
+Shapley values are used in conjunction with the model to help provide manufacturing reasons behind the predicted result of the black-box model, which leads to process changes and prevents leakage of defects.

 Can You Dig It?
 Using Machine Learning to Efficiently Audit Utility Locator Tickets Prior to Excavation to Protect Underground Utilities